observablehq/framework/docs/convert.md

 ## Generators

-Notebooks allow you to use the `yield` operator to turn any cell into a generator.
-As vanilla JavaScript, Framework only allows the `yield` operator within generator functions.
-Therefore you’ll need to wrap a generator cell with an immediately-invoked generator function expression (IIGFE).
+Notebooks allow you to use the `yield` operator to turn any cell [into a generator](https://observablehq.com/documentation/cells/observable-javascript#cells-implicitly-iterate-over-generators).
+In vanilla JavaScript, the `yield` operator is only allowed within generator functions.
+Therefore in Framework you’ll need to wrap a generator cell declaration with an immediately-invoked generator function expression (IIGFE).
+So this:

-Before:

 ```js run=false
 foo = {